AdobeDocs/experience-manager-desktop-app.en/help/troubleshoot.md

 * **Unsupported use cases for desktop app**: Do not use the app for Assets' migration (it needs planning and other tools); for heavy-duty DAM operations (like moving large folders, large uploads, finding files using advanced metadata searches); and as a sync client (design principles and usage patterns are different than in-sync clients like Microsoft OneDrive or Adobe Creative Cloud desktop sync).

-## Desktop App component overview {#desktop-app-components-v2}
+## Desktop app component overview {#desktop-app-components-v2}

 The desktop app includes the following components:

-* **The Desktop application**: Mounts/unmounts DAM as a remote file system, and translates file system calls between the locally mounted network share and the remote AEM instance to which it connects.
+* **The desktop application**: Mounts/unmounts DAM as a remote file system, and translates file system calls between the locally mounted network share and the remote AEM instance to which it connects.

 * **Operating system WebDAV/SMB client**: Handles communication between Windows Explorer/Finder and desktop app.
 If a file is retrieved, created, modified, deleted, moved, or copied, the operating system (OS) WebDAV/SMB client communicates this operation to desktop app.
 After receiving the communication, desktop app translates it into native AEM remote API calls.
 For example, if a user creates a file in the mounted directory, the WebDAV/SMB client initiates a request, which the desktop app translates into an HTTP request that creates the file in DAM.
 The WebDAV/SMB client is a built-in component of the OS.
 It is not affiliated with desktop app, AEM, or Adobe in any way.